Is Site Audit a Replacement for Semrush or Ahrefs?

 - E-commerce sites or SaaS companies with serious SEO investment

-Most common setup: Semrush or Ahrefs for daily SEO + Scan for quarterly deep dives and pre-launch audits.
+Most common setup: Semrush or Ahrefs for daily SEO + Site Audit for quarterly deep dives and pre-launch audits.

 Related Reading

-- Why Scan Replaces Lighthouse + GTmetrix + WebPageTest
+- Why Site Audit Replaces Lighthouse + GTmetrix + WebPageTest

 - Flat Fee vs Usage-Based Pricing